kathysledge/smig/docs/schema-reference/events.md

 ## Order of execution

-Events run in the order they're defined.
+Events run in the order they’re defined.
 For predictable behavior:

 1. Validation events first
 2. Data modification events second